 The survey questions above were used to calculate a Body Mass Index or BMI value (described above) for each respondent.
 This calculation allows us to examine the proportion of the population who is at a healthy weight, or who is overweight or obese (see table above).

-Note the Healthy People 2020 targets.
+Note the Healthy People 2020 target for obesity.

 Healthy Weight